I have

 psychodynamic psychotherapy, have no more plan than say whatever

-comes to your mind, bring in your dreams, and
+comes to your mind, bring in your

 lets see what happens.
 Yet, either one of these extremes is still